ELANGKATHIR11/AGRISENSEFULL-STACK/docs/REPO_STRUCTURE.md

 4. Add top-level README updates and a CONTRIBUTING.md (this repo already has good READMEs; we add a short contributing file).

 5. Optionally create `backend/` and `frontend/` lightweight scripts or symlinks that point to `agrisense_app` to make it obvious for new contributors; avoid breaking imports.

+Additional helpers added to this workspace:

+- `scripts/_data_paths.py` — central dataset discovery helper used by training and index-building scripts.
+- `scripts/propose_reorg.ps1` — prints recommended `git mv` commands for your current repo contents so you can preview moves without changing files.
+- `CONTRIBUTING.md` and `.editorconfig` — small repo hygiene additions.

 Testing and validation